Everything you need to know

 Food & Drink

-Please note that dinner on the drive from Chester to Fort William is not included.
-The bus will stop when we are north of Glasgow and you will have the opportunity to eat a proper meal at a local pub or cafe.
+Please note that dinner on both evenings is not included.
+On the drive from Chester to Fort William the bus will stop when we are north of Glasgow and you will have the opportunity to eat a proper meal at a local pub or cafe.
+Similarly on the drive south from Fort William the bus will stop at a service station before reaching Carlisle.
+You will have time to purchase a proper meal as this stop is part of the mandatory drivers rest.

 Food & Drink